anjanpandey/portfolio/README.md

 ## Visit My Website

-You visit my website by going to [Portfolio](http://www.anjanpandey.com).
+You can visit my website by going to [Portfolio](http://www.anjanpandey.com).

 To learn React, check out the [React documentation](https://reactjs.org/).